So you’ve set up a meeting with your accountant. “Bring me a list of accruals and your profit and loss for the current fiscal year,” they say.

 This is another important accounting document for your business.
 It basically gives an overall picture of how well your business has performed in its trading activities and includes: earnings, expenses, gross profits and net profits.
 The profit and loss is often referred to as one of the “most important” accounting documents along with your balance sheet and cashflow statement.

 Revenue is total amount of money the company brought in from the sales of goods or services, before any expenses are subtracted.
 Revenue may also include any credits or discounts you have for returning products to suppliers.
+Sometimes you'll also hear about "recurring revenue," which is revenue that comes in regular subscription or membership payments.

 This is the amount you have available to run your business after current liabilities are subtracted from current assets.
 It may be more or less than what is actually required to fund the business.